Solid-Liquid Suspension Flow in Horizontal Pipes

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Yuan, Tran Fu, "Solid-Liquid Suspension Flow in Horizontal Pipes" (1972).
 Biomedical and Chemical Engineering - Dissertations.
-Paper 50.
+50.